 An Unforgettable Drive to Llanberis Pass in Snowdonia

-Llanberis Pass is a mountain pass at an elevation of 360m (1,180ft) above the sea level, located in Snowdonia, Gwynedd, in north-west Wales.
+Llanberis Pass is a mountain pass at an elevation of 360m (1,180ft) above the sea level, located in Snowdonia, Gwynedd, in Wales.

 Is the road to Llanberis Pass in Snowdonia paved?